mtumilowicz/scala-zio2-zstream-workshop/README.md

                 * we have some logic to process a stream already
                 * we want to apply logic to stream of different type
             * category theory
-                * Covariant Functor: map
+                * covariant Functor: map
                     * produce value A
                     * example: covariant Decoder[A]
                         * JSON => A
-                * Contravariant Functor: contramap
+                * contravariant Functor: contramap
                     * consumes value A
                     * example: JSON contravariant Encoder[A]
                         * A => JSON